Mastercard Contactless Payment in Kyiv Metro

 POSTERS DESIGN

-Taking into account the results of the survey of passengers, we decided not to mention benefits of Mastercard contactless payment system, but address people needs by providing the most important information about this method of payment in the subway:
+Based on the survey results, we decided not to emphasize the benefits of Mastercard’s contactless payment system but instead to address passengers’ needs by providing the most essential information about this payment method in the subway:

-- Now you can pay your fare straight with your banking card;
+• You can now pay your fare directly with your bank card.

 TESTING POSTER DESIGNS

-The designs were tested in real conditions to check for visibility in different lighting conditions.
-It helped in further recommendations of the best spots for their placement.
+The designs were tested in real conditions to assess their visibility under different lighting conditions.
+This helped in making further recommendations for optimal placement.

 THE NEXT CHALLENGE